Crypto Pump and Dumps: How To Spot & Avoid Them

 Moreover, few larger-scale businesses would risk going public without performing any pre-launch advertisement, and building a blockchain with viable utility can take quite some time too.

-This doesn't mean every random coin without a track record is necessarily a pump and dump scheme.
+This doesn't mean every random coin without a track record is necessarily a pump-and-dump scheme.
 Meme coin projects often copy the blockchain code of their peers and provide little value to consumers, meaning they can pop up overnight.
 However, such assets aren’t necessarily malicious in nature.
 Even so, investors should be cautious when putting serious money into these kinds of cryptocurrencies, regardless of whether they’re a pump or dump scheme or not.

 2. Constant promotion by influencers and celebrities

-A coin that comes from nowhere that suddenly sees multiple Twitter and Instagram posts from popular crypto influencer accounts can sometimes indicate a shady project.
+A coin that comes from nowhere and suddenly sees multiple Twitter and Instagram posts from popular crypto influencer accounts can sometimes indicate a shady project.
 In the past, individuals would accept money without proper due diligence and blindly promote the coin to their following.
 Not knowing, the owners intended to use the influencer's reach to increase the price and dump their tokens on the late buyers.

 Of course, legitimate and high-end crypto projects also use a similar marketing strategy.
 We can differentiate between them by looking out for a few things:

-• Pump and dump schemes usually involve lots of cheaper, mid/low-tier celebrities (based on account followers) rather than a couple of expensive ones
+• Pump-and-dump schemes usually involve lots of cheaper, mid/low-tier celebrities (based on account followers) rather than a couple of expensive ones

-• Constant social media shilling and advertisement over a short, sharp multi-day period is more likely to be a pump and dump scheme
+• Constant social media shilling and advertisement over a short, sharp multi-day period is more likely to be a pump-and-dump scheme

 • Coins being advertised as “the next moonshot” or a “guaranteed 10x” – without any mention of actual functionality – are quite likely to be pump and dumps